Serge-N/world-cities-api/README.md

 ## How to create a free city world api

-When working with microservice you will find yourself with various apps that need users to select a country or a city.
+When working with microservices, you will find yourself with various apps that need users to select a country or a city.

-There are a lot of providers for such services out there, this however is an in-house solution you can spin in a couple of seconds.
+There are a lot of providers for such services out there, this however is an in-house solution that you can spin in a couple of seconds.

 The dataset is based on [Juanmah's](https://www.kaggle.com/juanmah/world-cities) work, but slightly striped.